adriacv17/datafun-07-ml-predictive/README.md

 2. Read through the book and examples from Chapter 15 on Machine Learning, focusing on 15.4 Simple Linear Regression and Predictions.

-### Set up a Virtual Environment

-Next, we'll create and activate a virtual environment specifically for this project.
-We'll also install additional packages required for this project.

 ### Create a Virtual Environment

-1. Open the terminal in VS Code.
-(View / Terminal)
-2. Run the following command to **create** a virtual environment for this project.

 ```shell
 python -m venv .venv
 ```

-Verify that a new `.venv` folder was created.
-It may take a while for the command to complete.

-🚀 Rocket Tip: When VS Code Python Extension offers to select the Environment, say Yes.

 ### Activate the Virtual Environment

-Wait for the creation to finish, then **activate** the virtual environment:

 - For PowerShell: `.\.venv\Scripts\Activate`
 - For macOS/Linux:  `source .venv/bin/`

-🚀 Rocket Tip: Notice the terminal changes to reflect the active virtual environment.

 ### Install Dependencies to the Active Virtual Environment

-Install additional project dependencies into the active virtual environment.
-The packages ipykernel and jupyterlab are required to run a notebook.
-The packages pandas, matplotlib, and seaborn are used to work with data and charts.

 ```shell
 python -m pip install --upgrade pip ipykernel jupyterlab